-This section describes what you may need to consider when developing and deploying AI and complying with the individual rights of information, access, rectification, erasure, and to restriction of processing, data portability, and objection (rights referred to in Articles 13-21 of the GDPR).
+This section describes what you may need to consider when developing and deploying AI and complying with the individual rights of information, access, rectification, erasure, and to restriction of processing, data portability, and objection (rights referred to in Articles 13-21 of the UK GDPR).
 It does not cover each right in detail but discusses general challenges to complying with these rights in an AI context, and where appropriate, mentions challenges to specific rights.

 Rights that individuals have about solely automated decisions that affect them in legal or similarly significant ways are discussed in more detail in ‘What is the role of human oversight?’, as these rights raise particular challenges when using AI.